damian-lis/Talk-to-Gisapia-and-the-Others/README.md

 <br/>

-Below is a fragment of the Gisapia talk script template (PL/ENG) with messages and answers to the user's (data/characters/gisapia/scriptTalk.js):
+Below is a fragment of the Gisapia talk script template (PL/ENG) with messages and answers to the user's:

 ```
+//data/characters/gisapia/scriptTalk.js file:

 export default {
   pl: {
     name: {